Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

 This protocol is completely optional and is not included in most of the workflows, however, it is a good practice to remove bright points in the images.
 The interaction of electrons with the sample can generate X-rays.
 They can be detected by the camera, and identified in the images as very bright pixels.
 Therefore, the X-ray peaks are an unwanted effect that should be corrected.
 The protocol `imod - Xray eraser` allows to remove these bright points.
-The input will be a tilt series (output of the movie alignment).
+The input will be a tilt series after excluding the views (output of the movie alignment).
 This protocol also can be executed with default parameters.

 ![FormXrayEraser](HIVTutorial/XrayEraser.png)